HomeBusinessOutdated Online Info Could Be Costing You – 62% Won't Trust Wrong...

 Key Insight: Set up Google Alerts for your business name and variations.
 You’ll be notified when new content appears online, helping you catch and correct misinformation before it spreads.

 Facebook deserves special attention because of its local search prominence.
 Your Facebook Page hours, address, and contact information feed into Facebook’s recommendation engine and appear in local searches.
-When this information conflicts with other sources, it creates confusion that drives customers away.
+When this conflicts with other sources, it creates confusion that drives customers away.

 What if a potential customer’s first interaction with your business was through an outdated social media profile?
 Would they dig deeper to find correct information, or would they simply move on to a competitor with consistent, current details across all platforms?